aditysinh-rathod/awesome-cybersecurity-roadmap/docs/index.md

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome.

+You can help by:

-- Improve documentation
+- 📚 Improving documentation
-- Add new labs
+- 🧪 Adding new labs
-- Create new projects
+- 💻 Creating projects
+- 🐛 Fixing bugs
-- Submit Pull Requests
+- 🔀 Submitting Pull Requests

 ---

 ## ⭐ Support the Project

-If you found this roadmap useful:
+If you found this project useful:

 - ⭐ Star the repository
 - 🍴 Fork the project
-- 📝 Contribute
+- 🤝 Contribute
 - 📢 Share it with others

 ---

 <div align="center">

+### 🛡️ Awesome Cybersecurity Roadmap

+**Learn • Practice • Build • Secure**

-**Made with ❤️ using MkDocs Material**
+Made with ❤️ using **MkDocs Material**

 © 2026 Aditysinh Rathod